 UCSB Campus Maps

-- There is no bank on campus, but there are ATM's, both inside and outside, for Bank of America (and for Golden One Credit Union) at the Arbor near the Library and for Wells Fargo Bank at the University Center.
+- There is no bank on campus, but there are ATM's, both inside and outside.
+ATM's for Bank of America are at the Arbor near the Libraryand and at the University Center.
+An ATM for Wells Fargo Bank is at the University Center.

 - There is a post office at the University Center.